-Operation Typhoon drug raid: 100 arrested, guns, cash, vehicles seized
+Operation Typhoon drug raid: 100 arrested, guns, cash and vehicles seized

 More than 100 people have been arrested, 30 guns seized and 1kg of meth discovered in a Waikato drug bust.

-The haul also included $350,000 in cash and high value motor vehicles and motorcycles after police executed 40 search warrants across the region.
+The haul also included $350,000 in cash as well as high value motor vehicles and motorcycles after police executed 40 search warrants across the region.

 After four commercial-scale meth labs were uncovered in September, police say they located a fifth lab today at a rural property in Raglan.